List of Hollyoaks characters introduced in 2008: Ella Richardson

-Ella Richardson, played by Erin Palmer, is the daughter of Mandy Richardson (Sarah Jayne Dunn), she was born off screen in 2007 when Mandy left following the death of her baby daughter Grace Hutchinson.
+Ella Richardson, played by Erin Palmer, is the daughter of Mandy Richardson (Sarah Jayne Dunn) and Warren Fox (Jamie Lomas) she was born off screen in 2007 when Mandy left following the death of her baby daughter Grace Hutchinson.

 In June 2008, Mandy brought Ella to Hollyoaks for her step-brother Max Cunningham’s (Matt Littler) wedding to Steph Dean (Carley Stenson).
 Max was fatally struck by a car by a drunken Niall Rafferty (Barry Sloane) after the wedding, so Mandy and Ella stayed for the funeral.
 Mandy took Ella and left in December 2008 after embarking on an affair with Warren Fox (Jamie Lomas), which was discovered by his fiancée Louise Summers (Roxanne McKee).
 Mandy later returned to Ella’s father Mark, but left him and Ella again in 2010 after re-igniting her affair with Warren.
 Mandy again returned to Mark and Ella in September 2011 after her attempted reconciliation with her ex-husband Tony Hutchinson (Nick Pickard) failed to work out.

 By 2017, Mandy had taken Ella as she left Mark again, reuniting with her ex-boyfriend Luke Morgan (Gary Lucy).
 Luke, however, was an alcoholic and Ella was taken into care by social services shortly after Mandy, Luke and Ella made a permanent return to the village.
 Mandy struggled without Ella and kidnapped her from her foster home, but Mandy later returned her.
 Ella returned to Mandy's care in January 2018.

 Mandy and Luke later separated after Mandy embarked on an affair with Darren Osborne (Ashley Taylor Dawson).
 Mandy began a relationship with Darren and she, Darren and Ella moved into the flat.
 Ella befriended Charlie Dean (Charlie Behan), who Darren had become close to through his marriage with Charlie's guardian and aunt Nancy Osborne (Jessica Fox).
 In October 2019, Charlie and Ella snuck onto the construction site for Cunningham's Grande Bazaar and into the underground tunnels.
-They were trapped when the tunnels caved in, but managed to escape.
+They were trapped when the tunnels caved in, but they managed to escape.